submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * It is now possible to customize the default TCP MSS clamping value set by Submariner in Globalnet deployments.
 This could be useful in network topologies where MTU issues are seen.
 To force a particular MSS clamping value use the `submariner.io/tcp-clamp-mss` node annotation on Gateway nodes, e.g. `kubectl annotate node <node_name> submariner.io/tcp-clamp-mss=<value>`.

-## v0.12.3

-This is a bugfix release:

-* Image version hashes are now 12 character long, avoiding possible collisions between images.
-* Stop using cluster-owned tag for AWS cloud prepare, fixing problems with Submariner security groups left over after uninstallation.
-* Support overriding the MTU value used in TCP MSS clamping, allowing fine tuning of MTU when necessary.
-* CNI interface annotations created by Submariner are now removed during uninstallation.
-* Bump x/text to address CVE-2021-38561 and CVE-2022-32149.
-* Diagnose now validates if the `OVNKubernetes` CNI is supported by the deployed Submariner.
-* Set `DNSPolicy` to `ClusterFirstWithHostNet` for pods that run with host networking.
-* Service Discovery now writes the DNS message response body when it is not a `ServerFailure` to avoid unnecessary client retries.

 ## v0.12.2